5 steps to file a successful car accident claim with State Farm

 - the at-fault driver’s auto insurance policy number or a copy of their insurance card,

-- the at-fault party’s license number, name, and contact information, and
+- the at-fault party’s license number, name, and contact information (take a photo of their license if possible), and

-- the name and contact information for any person that witnessed the accident.
+- the name and contact information of any person who witnessed the accident.

 Then visit an urgent care center or make an appointment with your primary care physician.
 This is true even if you have no signs of injury.
 Sometimes serious medical conditions can develop with no initial symptoms.